victor-w-dev/datacollect_crypto_python_parquet_multithread/README.md

   - **[symbol].parquet**: The trading pair, stored as a Parquet file (e.g., `BTCUSDT_USDT.parquet`).
 Trading symbols have the highest cardinality as there can be many different trading pairs.

 ### Example
-For instance, if you are collecting 1-day interval data for the `BTCUSDT_USDT` trading pair from the Binance exchange, the data would be stored as:
+For instance, if you are collecting 1-day interval data for the `BTCUSDT_USDT` trading pair from the Binance exchange, the data would be stored as:<br>
 ohlcv/
 ├── 1d/<br>
 │ ├── Binance/<br>